 When should I consider sleep training?

-I would wait until a child is at least 6 months of age.
-Preferably once he is no longer feeding during the night.
+I would wait until a child is at least 6 months of age, although some people have recommended trying it as early as two month of age (note that I don’t endorse this).
+I actually think that it is a bad idea to start before four months of age, preferably once he is no longer feeding during the night.
 However, if your child is still feeding multiple times during the night and is over six months of age, that could be part of the problem.
-If your child has issues such as autism or developmental delay, these techniques will still work but must be applied very slowly.
+If your child has issues such as autism or developmental delay, these techniques will still work but must be applied more slowly.

 When should I not start sleep training?